Imago-SDRUK/azure-storage-workshop/README.md

 - **Track B — Python:** for developers — using the `azure-storage-blob` SDK to authenticate, list contents, and download blobs, with runnable code.

-A shared **Prerequisites & access** page covers what we hand out and what read-only means, and a **Troubleshooting** page covers common errors and where to get help.

-> **Terminology note:** Azure calls things *storage account → container → blob*.
-> If you know the AWS/GCS words, that maps to *account → bucket → object*.
-The
-> material uses the Azure terms throughout.

 The design follows the same principles as Imago's other training material: avoid jargon and minimise cognitive load for a mixed-ability audience.